RAYTRAC3R/clangen/README.md

 Creator of PrismGen (code used for coloring system): muxasii

+ClanGen discord users who helped with mane and pattern sprites: the.trypo.puppeteer, eragonarose

 <s>## Downloads
 ### Stable
 Stable versions can be downloaded directly from the [official ClanGen website](https://clangen.io/download)